nbe95/APIgator/README.md

 A GET request with a specified query name returns all aggregated data at once.

-Using the example from above:
+Using the config example from above:

 ```sh
 curl http://localhost:8080/query/my-posts